-For riparian area buffers, the approval authority may also require concurrent review from Washington Department of Fish and Wildlife to properly assess any evidence of critical area function.
 In all cases, applicants will be required to provide sufficient information to determine whether the affected buffer performs any biological or hydrological function to ensure conformance with provisions of 'no net loss'.
-The approval authority may also require technical review from a qualified professional to verify information provided by the applicant.
-If any impacts are identified, a corresponding critical areas review (ie Critical Areas Review Permit or Reasonable Use Exception) will be required in accordance with Title 24.
+The approval authority may also require concurrent technical review from a federal or state agency, applicable tribe or qualified professional to properly assess any evidence of critical area function.